amieres/FsDepend/README.md

 (Code examples taken from this excellent blog: https://blog.ploeh.dk/2017/01/30/partial-application-is-dependency-injection/

-Since this is going to be an evolutionary example.
+Since this is going to be an evolving example.
 We start with  some common code required going forward:

     module CommonDefs =
         open System